All Grade Calculator

 Grade Curve Calculator

-The grade curve calculator at allgradecalculator.com applies a flat curve to a single graded item — either a fixed number of extra points (e.g. +5) or a fixed percentage uplift (e.g. +10%).
-The result panel shows the original grade and the curved grade side by side, so you can see exactly how much the curve shifts your standing and whether it changes the letter grade.
+The Grade Curve Calculator applies a flat curve to a single graded item, either a fixed number of extra points or a fixed percentage uplift.
+The result shows the original grade and the curved grade side by side, so you can see exactly how much the curve shifts your standing and whether it changes the letter grade.
+Results are estimates based on the scores you enter and the standard US letter grade scale.

 Curve type: